karlwills/til/iTerm/visit-links-click.md

-# Visit a URL displayed iTerm in your browser
+# Visit a URL displayed within iTerm in your browser

-You can visit a given URL displayed in iTerm in the browser by pressing `cmd` and clicking the link.
+You can visit a given URL displayed within iTerm in the browser by pressing `cmd` and clicking the link.